 Because of its reliance on the lunar phases, the festival falls on different days each year.
 Similarly, a rotating cast of 12 zodiac animals are celebrated in accordance with the holiday, with one animal symbolizing a single year.

 Chinese New Year is also known as chunjie or the Spring Festival in China.
 Although technically the holiday falls during the wintertime, it marks the ending of cold weather and the anticipation of spring and new beginnings.
 In fact, Spring Festival is recognized as a public holiday in China, and people receive seven days off to enjoy the celebration.
-This year, the holiday starts February 11 and ends February 17.

 Origins of the Holiday

 The exact date of the first festival is unknown.
 However, it likely started during the Shang Dynasty, China's second dynasty that lasted from approximately 1600 until 1046 BCE.
 During the Han Dynasty, a period that took place between 206 BCE and 220 CE, Emperor Wu established a mid-winter date for this celebration—a designation that remains to this day.